 In the case of one-off events, several theories have been offered for what causes them - ranging from exploding stars and black holes to pulsars and magnetars.
 However, no viable explanation has been offered to date for repeating FBRs, leading some to suggest that they might be evidence of alien radio transmissions.

 On October 19th, 2017, the Panoramic Survey Telescope and Rapid Response System-1 (Pan-STARRS-1) in Hawaii announced the detection of an object named 1I/2017 U1 (aka.
-‘Oumuamua).
-Unlike the many Near-Earth Objects (NEOs) that periodically pass near to Earth, 'Oumuamua was the first to known object to have come from interstellar space.
+‘Oumuamua, Hawaiian for "scout").
+Unlike the many Near-Earth Objects (NEOs) that periodically pass near to Earth, 'Oumuamua was the first known object to have come from interstellar space.